albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 - Discuss layers and see docker takes advantage of caching
 - Analyse the docker image, using `dive`

+(Demo 1 - Build docker image and analyse layers with dive.mp4)

 ---

 # Fat JAR / UberJAR